formicalab/FlowLogs/README.md

     .\Update-FlowLogs.ps1 -SubscriptionName PRODUZIONE -Location ItalyNorth -CSVFile .\flowlogs.csv -ExportCSV

-Once the CSV has been edited to specify which flows should be enabled, disabled or deleted, execute the following to apply the changes:
+Once the CSV has been edited to specify which flows should be enabled, disabled, updated or deleted, execute the following to apply the changes:

     .\Update-FlowLogs.ps1 -SubscriptionName PRODUZIONE -Location ItalyNorth -CSVFile .\flowlogs.csv -ImportCSV